September 23, 2016 at 10:13 am #31620SupportKeymaster

 Where is the data stored?
 Who can access it?
 What safeguards are in place to ensure security?

 How is the data backed up?
 What happens in the case of hardware failure?
 What happens if the hosting company (or even Pioneer Software) ceases trading?

 We only lease servers in UK based data-centres, so no data is ever hosted overseas.
-We don’t use any one specific hosting company, in fact, we very deliberately use multiple providers to host our servers which adds to the resiliency (discussed below).
-If you would like to know exactly which company is being used to host your database and where the data-centre is, then we can provide that information once your account has been created.
+If you would like to know exactly which company is being used to host your database and where the data-centre is, then please get in touch and we will provide the information for you.